Research Partners Program

 Upload a PDF of your Emory transcript wit the following file name format: ApplicantLastName_First Name_Transcript.
 If you have attended a college or university other than Emory and your grades do not appear on your Emory transcript, please upload an official copy of your transcript from the additional college or university.

 - Faculty References.
 Provide the name and contact information(email) for two faculty members who you have worked with you in a research context or can speak your ability to work in a research setting.
+Your references will not be required to write a letter, but we may contact them for more information.

 Immediately after the application deadline, applications will be prepared for the RPP selection committee.
 Student should provide their Emory email.
 Applicants will be notified by email in July.